Food Product Development And Formulation

 This is where the magic happens – the meticulous process of formulation.
 This involves selecting and combining various ingredients to achieve the desired sensory characteristics, nutritional profile, and shelf life.
 This is a highly scientific process, relying on an understanding of food chemistry, ingredient functionality, and preservation techniques.

-Ingredient Selection: Choosing the right ingredients is paramount.
+Ingredient Selection: Choosing the right ingredients is critical.
 Considerations include:

 Formulation Techniques: Several techniques are employed to create the desired product: